Blog Post

 As the fire ranger gets preoccupied with one area, the Air Attack pilot can take over some of his other duties: “I can be looking for spot fires, watching for ground crews in danger of being trapped, bringing in other aircraft, and assigning them altitudes and instructions, like an airborne approach,” Nagel reports.
 The long-range Air Attack plane can stay airborne for up to six hours, but is usually relieved by another crew after about four hours of flying in smoky, 100-degree air and turbulence.

 On project fires, which can occur several times each season, fatigue and stress affect all the pilots as the hours and days stretch on.
-"It is so hot, you are trying to maintain your hydration and electrolyte levels just like a firefighter on the line," says Nagel.
+“It is so hot, you are trying to maintain your hydration and electrolyte levels just like a firefighter on the line,” says Nagel.
 As the sun sets and most aerial firefighters land for the day, another firefighting tool is just launching into the air.
-Using Sabreliner jets as well as Beechcraft KingAir B200 and E90 turboprop aircraft, U.S. Forest Service pilots fly over fires and other high risk areas as technicians operate infrared scanning equipment to detect hot spots through smoke and haze.
+Using Sabreliner jets as well as Beechcraft KingAir B200 and E90 turboprop aircraft, U.S. Forest Service pilots fly over fires and other high-risk areas as technicians operate infrared scanning equipment to detect hot spots through smoke and haze.
 In the middle of the night, they land at a remote strip to deliver the film to the fire crew.
-Then the fire incident team spends the night analyzing the data and plotting fires and hot spots on maps for use in planning the next day's firefighting strategy.
+Then the fire incident team spends the night analyzing the data and plotting fires and hot spots on maps for use in planning the next day’s firefighting strategy.

 Interagency Coordination

-Fires spread across wildlands according to the laws of nature, disregarding the fence lines of private land and the political boundaries of city, county, state, and federal lands.
-"You can pick up a map with all these different colored squares showing who has responsibility for which piece of real estate," says Charlotte Larson of the U.S. Forest Service.
-"But once a wildfire breaks out, it doesn't take long for agencies representing all those colors to be out there working on the fire."
-Larson, who works at the National Interagency Fire Center in Boise, adds: "Everything is interagency -- no agency can stand alone in the wildland firefighting effort."
+“You can pick up a map with all these different colored squares showing who has responsibility for which piece of real estate," says Charlotte Larson, who works at the U.S. Forest Service National Interagency Fire Center in Boise.
+“Once a wildfire breaks out, it doesn’t take long for agencies representing all those colors to be out there working on the fire.
+No agency can stand alone in the wildland firefighting effort.”

 The U.S. Forest Service and Bureau of Land Management maintain fleets of firefighting aircraft.
 These federal agencies and some state agencies utilize their own aircraft and pilots for certain operations, and contract with private firefighting operators as well.
 There is also a national emergency cache of firefighting resources and accessories, and “once we get repeated requests for resources like airtankers and we can’t fill them due to other priorities, we can place an order with the Pentagon to call up National Guard units that are trained in firefighting,” Larson explains.